litongjiangmedai/hms-empathy-ai-2025/README.md

 - **Care Ethics**: Emphasizing empathy, responsiveness, and attentiveness in medical AI.
 - **Justice in Health AI**: Addressing concerns of bias, fairness, and equitable access in algorithmic systems.

-We also explore contemporary ethical issues in the future, such as:
+We also explore contemporary ethical issues in the next step, such as:
 - **Algorithmic Transparency** and **Explainability**.
 - **Data Privacy** and **Informed Consent** in AI applications.
 - **Responsibility Attribution** in AI-driven decisions.